brainfinance/StackdriverLogging/README.md

 ]
 logger.info("test")
 ```
-Will log the non pretty-printed representation of
+Will log the non pretty-printed representation of:
 ```json
 {
    "sourceLocation":{